NCPH Robert Kelley Memorial Award

 This award seeks to perpetuate the legacy and memory of a founder of the public history movement, Dr. Robert Kelley.
 It honors distinguished and outstanding achievements by individuals, institutions, non-profit or corporate entities for having made significant inroads in making history relevant to individual lives of ordinary people outside of academia.

 The Kelley Award consists of a $500 cash award and framed certificate that will be presented at the annual meeting of NCPH.
-The award recipient will receive a complimentary registration for the awards breakfast at the 2018 NCPH annual meeting in Las Vegas, NV, April 18-21.*
+The award recipient will receive a complimentary registration for the awards breakfast at the annual meeting (NCPH 2024 will be in Salt Lake City, Utah).

 Individuals or organizational entities may be considered for the award.